Menu

 Biography

-Jessica Hische is a lettering artist, illustrator, author, and self-described “avid internetter” working in Oakland, California.
+Jessica Hische is a lettering artist, a New York Times Best-selling author and a Co-founder of Studioworks: invoicing software for creative studios.
 After graduating with a degree in Graphic and Interactive Design from Tyler School of Art (Temple University) in 2006, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. In 2009, after two and a half years, Jessica left to further her freelance career and embark on several fun personal projects.
 Jessica began Daily Drop Cap, a project in which every day she created a new illustrative letter, working through the alphabet a total of twelve times.
 The popularity of Daily Drop Cap really kickstarted her career as a letterer, and has inspired many other designers to start daily lettering projects.
 Daily Drop Cap concluded in 2011, but you can find the letters in all sorts of places, from postcard sets to iPhone cases.

 Jessica is actively involved in the design, illustration, and type communities (serving on the Type Directors Club board from 2012 to 2015) and is a prolific public speaker, appearing at colleges and conferences worldwide.

 Jessica’s clients includes Wes Anderson, The United States Postal Service, Tiffany & Co., The New York Times, Penguin Books, Target, Starbucks, American Express, and Wired Magazine.
 She has also released several commercial typefaces which are available in her store.
 Jessica has been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design, an ADC Young Gun, a “Person to Watch” by GD USA, and an Adweek “Creative 100”.
 She’s been personally profiled in many magazines including Eye Magazine (UK), Communication Arts, Grafik Magazine (UK), and Novum Magazine (Germany).
-She is the author of two best-selling children’s books and “In Progress”—in which she details her creative process.
+She is the author of six books including two best-selling children’s books and “In Progress”—in which she details her creative process.
+The latter was re-released in 2025 with a decade’s worth of new work and material.

 Jessica’s clients includes Wes Anderson, Tiffany & Co., The United States Postal Service, The New York Times, Penguin Books, Target, Starbucks, and Wired Magazine.
 She’s been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design two years in a row, an ADC Young Gun, a “Person to Watch” by GD USA, and an Adweek “Creative 100”.
-She is the author of two best-selling children’s books and “In Progress”—in which she details her creative process.
+She is the author of six books including two best-selling children’s books and “In Progress”—in which she details her creative process.
+The latter was re-released in 2025 with a decade’s worth of new work and material.

-Jessica Hische is a lettering artist and New York Times Best-selling author based in Oakland, California.
+Jessica Hische is a lettering artist, a New York Times Best-selling author and a Co-founder of Studioworks: invoicing software for creative studios.
 She specializes in typographical work for logos, film, books, and other commercial applications.
 Her clients include Wes Anderson, The United States Postal Service, Target, Hallmark, and Penguin Books and her work has been featured again and again in design and illustration annuals both in the US and internationally.
 She’s been named a Print Magazine New Visual Artist (20 under 30), one of Forbes 30 under 30 in Art and Design, an ADC Young Gun, a “Person to Watch” by GD USA, and an Adweek “Creative 100”.
+Her studio is located in Downtown Oakland, California and she lives with her husband, three kids, and three cats in Berkeley.

 Press Photos